yoavsimhy1-hash/javascript_secret_scanner/README.md

 # JavaScript Secret Scanner

-A Python-based security tool that crawls websites and scans JavaScript code for exposed secrets such as API keys, tokens, and credentials.
+A Python-based security tool that crawls websites and scans JavaScript code for exposed secrets such as API keys and tokens.

 The scanner recursively crawls a target website, collects both external and inline JavaScript, applies multiple detection rules, and reports potential secret exposures with confidence scores and contextual code snippets.